The Beginner’s Guide to Web Accessibility

 The best way to wrap your head around assistive technologies is to see how they’re used.
 Here are some great resources:

-About now you may be thinking, “How the flip do I create applications that work for every hecking variety of disability and assistive technology?!”
-The answer is: you don’t.
-Most assistive technology is meant to do the work of translating alternative inputs into the kind of input behavior your application is meant to respond to (e.g. turning eye movement into a mouse click or a certain keyboard shortcut into scrolling to the footer of a page, etc.).
+Most assistive technology is meant to translate alternative inputs into the kinds of input behaviors your application is designed to respond to; for example, turning eye movement into a mouse click or a specific keyboard shortcut into scrolling to the footer of a page.

-Please note: We are a US-based company, and this list is primarily focused on digital accessibility regulations and requirements that US-based organizations are likely to run into.
-This list is not exhaustive and is only meant to provide a very basic information about the requirements listed.
-If your organization has specific compliance concerns, you will want to speak to an accessibility expert or special counsel about what accessibility compliance means for your organization.
+Please note: As a global company, we focus on a diverse array of digital accessibility standards, regulations, and requirements that will have varying degrees of applicability to your organization, depending on where and how you operate.
+The details below are meant to provide a basic overview of some of the most common and widely applicable examples.
+If your organization has specific compliance concerns, we recommend speaking directly to an accessibility expert or special counsel about what accessibility compliance means for your organization.

 WCAG

 WCAG, a.k.a. the Web Content Accessibility Guidelines, are the technical guidelines created by the World Wide Web Consortium (W3C) for creating accessible web-based content.
 WCAG serves as the basis of accessibility regulations across the globe including the US, Canada, the UK, the EU, Australia, and Japan.
 In 2018 these guidelines were updated and dubbed WCAG 2.1.
-Here’s the least you need to know about WCAG 2.1:
+And in 2023 the guidelines were updated again and published as WCAG 2.2.
+Here’s the least you need to know about WCAG 2.2:

 • WCAG encompasses Principles, Guidelines, Success Criteria, and Sufficient and Advisory Techniques.